2024 UK gravel events - the best off-road races of the year

 29 June 2024

-Hotchillee is well known for its spectacular, luxurious London-Paris cycles and in 2023 we saw the organisers launch Stone Circle, a one-day gravel event starting from Salisbury.
-There are two route options available: 130km and 216km and neither is going to be an easy walk in the park.
+Hotchillee is well known for its spectacular, luxurious London-Paris events and, in 2023, we saw the organisers launch Stone Circle, a one-day gravel event starting from Salisbury.
+There are two route options available: 130km and 216km and neither is going to be a walk in the park.

-This event packs a lot of elevation, history (you will ride right past the Stone Henge) and open vistas of the South-West England ridges.
-If you enjoy a challenging day out, Hotchillee know how to support you in doing so.
+This event packs a lot of elevation, history (you will ride right past the Stonehenge) and open vistas of the South-West England ridges.
+If you enjoy a challenging day out, Hotchillee knows how to support you in doing that.

 Hotchillee London-Paris Gravel 2024